How to Start an Affiliate Program for a Canadian Business

 - Text links outperform all other types of advertising online.
 They have a high Click Through Rate (CTR) and usually a higher Conversion Rate (CR).

 - Combine text links with deep linking and you’ll have the highest conversions possible.
 Deep linking (a direct link to an individual product) has proven repeatedly to result in the highest sales conversion rate.
 Providing links to every product yourself is overwhelming for both you and your affiliates, but there are tools that allow the affiliate to easily link to any page or product on your website.
-Our recommended affiliate networks, Share-a-Sale and AvantLink Canada, have user-friendly, deep linking tools available.
+Our recommended affiliate network, Share-a-Sale, has user-friendly, deep linking tools available.

 - Product images, on their own or in catalogues, often have the highest CTR, but they still don’t outperform text links for sales conversions.

 - A big surprise for most businesses is that banners receive the least clicks and sales.
-People just don’t see them anymore.
+People just don’t see them anymore and many use ad blockers.
 You’ll see a higher click through rate if the banner engages consumers on some level, such as a search box or poll.
 Either way, they won’t beat text.

 - Pop-ups are blocked by most people and they annoy pretty much everyone else.